Saudi Arabia: Geography

 Harrat Khaybar seen from the International Space Station.
 Saudi Arabia is home to more than 2000 dormant volcanoes.
 Lava fields in Hejaz, known locally by their Arabic name of harrat (the singular is harrah), form one of Earth's largest alkali basalt regions, covering some 180000 km2.

 Saudi Arabia occupies about 80% of the Arabian Peninsula (the world's largest peninsula), lying between latitudes 16° and 33° N, and longitudes 34° and 56° E. Because the country's southeastern and southern borders with the United Arab Emirates and Oman are not precisely marked, the exact size of the country is undefined.
 The United Nations Statistics Division estimates 2149690 km2 and lists Saudi Arabia as the world's 12th largest state.
 It is geographically the largest country in the Middle East and on the Arabian Plate.

 Saudi Arabia's geography is dominated by the Arabian Desert, associated semi-desert, shrubland, steppes, several mountain ranges, volcanic lava fields and highlands.
 The 647500 km2 Rub' al Khali ("Empty Quarter") in the southeastern part of the country is the world's largest contiguous sand desert.
-Though there are lakes in the country, Saudi Arabia is the largest country in the world by area with no permanent rivers.
-Wadis, non-permanent rivers, however, are very numerous throughout the kingdom.
+Saudi Arabia is the largest country in the world without permanent rivers.
+The nation features several endorheic lakes, but its hydrology relies primarily on ephemeral watercourses known as wadis, which are numerous throughout the kingdom.
 The fertile areas are to be found in the alluvial deposits in wadis, basins, and oases.
 There are approximately 1,300 islands in the Red Sea and Persian Gulf.